Best Practices

 FAQ

 No. They complement it.
-Foreground workflows remain important for discovery and detailed design judgment.
-Background workflows are strongest when objectives are clear and parallel execution is valuable.
+Foreground workflows remain essential for discovery and design judgment.
+Background workflows excel when objectives are clear and parallel execution adds value.

 Not necessarily.
 Build if you need deep workflow integration and custom controls.
-Buy if speed to adoption matters more and your constraints are standard.
+Purchase if speed to adoption matters more and your constraints are standard.

 Start with evidence requirements tied to risk tiers.
-It creates immediate quality pressure without blocking low-risk velocity.
+This creates immediate quality pressure without blocking low-risk velocity.